todoubled/harness/GUIDE.md

 ## Integration
+Since you're now developing outside of the production host app, the goal is to reproduce that environment as identically as possible.
+This involves mirroring the instantiation and style override files that need to exist in the host app repo as integration points.
+In your `harness` repo, instantiate and smooth out styles in `app/source/coffeescripts/integration.coffee` and `app/source/stylesheets/integration.styl`.
-Include the output assets in `public/` and create 2 new files for integration points with a server-side application:
+When integrating with the host app repo, create 2 new files for integration points:

-__`.js` file for configuration and instantiation__
+__`PROJECT_PREFIX-integration.js` file for configuration and instantiation__
   - Allows configuration to be passed in from the server
   - Discourages auto-instantiation

-__`.css` file for image and font rules and any necessary style overrides__
+__`PROJECT_PREFIX-integration.css` file for image and font rules and any necessary style overrides__
-  - Allows image and font assets to be served up via the server caching strategies
+  - Allows image and font assets to be served up via the production server-side caching strategies
   - Smooths out style differences post-integration